Blog

 When Macrows is not the best content calendar

-Use Asana, Airtable, Notion, or another shared workspace when the calendar is operated by a larger team every day.
+Use Asana, Airtable, Notion, or another shared workspace when a larger team operates the calendar every day.
 Comments, mentions, permissions, notifications, forms, and cross-functional handoffs may matter more than a native Mac working surface.

 Use CoSchedule or another social tool when scheduling and publishing to social platforms is the main job.
 A database can plan the work.
 A social publishing tool is better for queues, channel-specific previews, approval workflows, and performance reports.